The localization of orthogonal calculus with respect to homology: Bousfield classes

-\begin{lem} Let $S$ and $S'$ be sets of maps of based spaces and $F$ an orthogonal functor.
-If the class of $S'$-local spaces is contained in the class of $S$-local spaces then, \begin{enumerate} \item there is an $S'$-local equivalence $D_n^{S} F \to D_n^{S'}F$; and, \item if $F$ is reduced, then the $S$-local Weiss tower of $F$ is $S'$-locally equivalent to the $S'$-local Weiss tower of $F$. \end{enumerate} \end{lem} \begin{proof} For (1), note that the map on derivatives $\partial_n^{S} F \to \partial_n^{S'} F$ induced by the natural transformation $L_{S} \to L_{S'}$ is an $S'$-local equivalence, hence the $n$-homogeneous functors which correspond to these spectra are $S'$-locally equivalent, i.e., the map $D_n^{S} F \to D_n^{S'}F$ is an $S'$-local equivalence.
+\begin{lem} Let $S$ and $S'$ be sets of maps in $\es{C}$ and $F$ an orthogonal functor.
+If the class of $S'$-local objects of $\es{C}$ is contained in the class of $S$-local objects then, \begin{enumerate} \item there is an $S'$-local equivalence $D_n^{S} F \to D_n^{S'}F$; and, \item if $F$ is reduced, then the $S$-local Weiss tower of $F$ is $S'$-locally equivalent to the $S'$-local Weiss tower of $F$. \end{enumerate} \end{lem} \begin{proof} For (1), note that the map on derivatives $\partial_n^{S} F \to \partial_n^{S'} F$ induced by the natural transformation $L_{S} \to L_{S'}$ is an $S'$-local equivalence, hence the $n$-homogeneous functors which correspond to these spectra are $S'$-locally equivalent, i.e., the map $D_n^{S} F \to D_n^{S'}F$ is an $S'$-local equivalence.
 For (2), since $F$ is reduced \cite[Corollary 8.3]{We95} implies that there is a commutative diagram

 in which both rows are homotopy fibre sequences.
 The map $R_n^{S} F \to R_n^{S'}F$ is an $S'$-local equivalence by part (1), and the map $T_0^{S} F \to T_0^{S'} F$ is also an $S'$-local equivalence since $F$ is reduced.
 An induction argument on the degree of polynomials yields the result. \end{proof}